pravega/.github/how-to-release.md

 ```

 ## Staging the binary releases

-* Build with the following command, there could be some slight differences regarding the parameters and plugin used for publishing.
+Build the binaries with the following command, there could be some slight differences regarding the parameters and plugin used for publishing.
 ```
 ./gradlew clean assemble publish -PdoSigning=true -Psigning.password=<signing-password> -PpublishUrl=mavenCentral -PpublishUsername=<sonatype-username> -PpublishPassword=<sonatype-password>
 ```